r1z4x/OWASPAttackSimulator/docs/ARCHITECTURE.md

-# OWASPChecker Architecture
+# OWASPAttackSimulator Architecture

 ## Overview

-OWASPChecker is a comprehensive security testing framework built with a microservices architecture.
+OWASPAttackSimulator is a comprehensive security testing framework built with a microservices architecture.
 It consists of a Go-based core engine, TypeScript GUI runner, gRPC communication layer, and SQLite persistence layer.

 ## Architecture Diagram